hillerliao/valiant-falstaff.github.io/_posts/2015-8-4-IbPy-Getting-Started.md

 3. You'll notice that _conn.registerAll(print\_message\_from\_ib)_ doesn't make any mention of which or how many arguments the _print\_message\_from\_ib_ function (AKA the callback) takes.
 So how is the separate thread supposed to know what arguments to pass into the callback?
 The answer is that it assumes it should only pass one argument into the callback, and that that argument should be the message received from IB.
 Therefore when you write the function definition of your callback, it must have only one parameter: the IB message.
 (If you need to pass more than one argument in to the callback, I show how in this blog post.)
 </block>

 I should also mention that the Connection object has both a registerAll() and a register() method.
-For simplicity's sake I'm only using the registerAll() method in this blog post, so I've devoted a separate blog post to explaining the difference between register() and registerAll() and when should you use one over (or in combination with) the other.
-Now onto the next line of code:
+For simplicity's sake I'm only using the registerAll() method in this blog post, but I've devoted a separate blog post to explaining the difference between register() and registerAll() and when should you use one over (or in combination with) the other.

 <!-- language: lang-py -->
     conn.connect()